thoughtspot/thoughtspot.github.io/_admin/troubleshooting/get-logs.md

 ---
 title: [Get your configuration and logs]
-last_updated: 11/18/2019
-summary: Two main troubleshooting tools are getting a log bundle and understanding your cluster configuration.

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-For troubleshooting on specific incidents or cluster problems, two things are important: understanding your current configuration and getting a log bundle.
+For troubleshooting on specific incidents or cluster problems, two things are important.
+Understanding your current configuration and getting a log bundle.

 ## Check your configuration

-1. Log in to the ThoughtSpot cluster as the `admin` user.
+1. Log into the ThoughtSpot cluster as the `admin` user.
 2. Use the `tscli feature` subcommand to display your current configuration.

     ```